sniffnet/sniffnet-website/_posts/2025-12-01-remote-notifications.md

 </picture>
 </div>

-Today you'll understand how to do all of this, and you'll also learn how to get the most out of built-in notifications by setting up advanced packet filter programs.
+Today you'll understand how Sniffnet makes this possible, and you'll also learn how to get the most out of built-in notifications by setting up advanced packet filter programs.

 The only prerequisite is to <a href="{{ 'download' | relative_url }}">install Sniffnet 1.4.2</a>. <br>
 If you already downloaded it, sit back and have a good read!